 Many students need assistance discovering the multiple resources available at a large, top research university such as Rutgers, with its leadership programs, learning communities, service education, study abroad, externship, research and interdisciplinary opportunities.
 By familiarizing students with available programs, Douglass advisers help make the large university far more accessible.
 As part of the consortium for the Institutes for Women’s Leadership, Douglass students may also participate in a number of outstanding leadership programs for undergraduate women.
 Finally, through in-depth conversations, advisers suggest opportunities that will help each student develop critical skills and see herself as an agent of change in a rapidly changing world.

-Advisor Contact Information and Hours: Dean Reynolds will be available for advising current students, email@example.com; 848-932-3026.
-Douglass Advisors Walk-In Hours for Fall 2013 (PDF).
+Advisor Contact Information and Hours: Dean Reynolds will be available for advising current students, firstname.lastname@example.org; 848-932-3026.
+Douglass Advisors Walk-In Hours for Spring 2014 (PDF).